Understanding client needs

 For a digital technology company, understanding the client’s needs and business specifics is essential.
-Every delivered system or service, whether you develop IT consulting, web development or cloud migration, integrates into existing company’s operations as the means to enhance processes, drive innovation and initiate changes that offer business growth in the future.
+Every delivered system or service, whether you work on web development or cloud migration or provide digital consulting services, impacts the company’s operations with the goal to enhance processes, drive innovation and initiate changes that offer business growth in the future.
 Therefore, technology solution providers should have a very clear understanding of the industry, business and environment they are dealing with.

 4 steps to understand your client

-At the very first steps of collaboration, we make an in-depth research of the company - its online presence, publications and other mass media coverage, business and social achievements.
+At the very first steps of collaboration, we make in-depth research of the company - its online presence, publications and other mass media coverage, business and social achievements.

 Then, we ask our clients quite a few questions to understand how their business processes work, what problems they confront, what expectations and objectives they set.
 Additionally, we perform a deep market and industry analysis to better learn the environment they are in at this point or plan to be in the future.

-In practice, it’s a 4-stage process that enables us to get a good understanding of the client’s needs and business.
+In practice, it’s a 4-step process that enables us to get a good understanding of the client’s needs and business.

 1. Problems and expectations

-First of all, we need to know what exactly makes a client address to our help.
+First of all, we need to know what exactly makes a client search for our help.
 Finding out the client's problem gives us the first grasp of the solution we will be working on.